DigitalExpart/PAKtIQ/PAKT_TRANSLATION_FIX.md

-# 🌍 Pakt Translation Fix
+# 🌍 Resolve Translation Fix

 ## Problem

-Active pakts on the home screen (like "Book Reading", "Healthy") were not being translated to French or Spanish.
-The interface was in the selected language, but pakt names and categories remained in English.
+Active Resolves on the home screen (like "Book Reading", "Healthy") were not being translated to French or Spanish.
+The interface was in the selected language, but Resolve names and categories remained in English.

 ## Solution